projectM-visualizer/projectm/README.md

 * `./autogen.sh`
 * `./configure --enable-sdl`

+## Windows
+Windows build bypasses the autogen/configure pipeline and uses the Visual Studio/MSVC files in `msvc/`

+See `.appveyor.yml` for command line building.

 ### OpenGL ES
 projectM supports OpenGL ES 2 and 3 for embedded systems.
 Be sure to configure with the `--enable--gles` flag.